Siberian Huskies make amazing pets but do come with somewhat of a high-maintenance reputation (MORE FUR THAN CHEWBACCA)!!!

 The rounded pins carefully move across your Husky’s body, rotating to ensure that his skin isn’t scraped or pulled.
 It’s ergonomic handle also keeps you comfortable enough to use this brush every day when peak shedding season hits!

 The slicker brush rounds out the list of offerings for best brushes for your Husky.
-This innovative restyling from Herzko is even self-cleaning!
-With the click of a button, the fine wire bristles retract into the brush head, leaving the fur shed to fall away in a neat pile.
+This innovative restyling from Hertzko is even self-cleaning!
+With the click of a button, the fine wire bristles retract into the brush head, leaving the shedded fur to fall away in a neat pile.
 Its comfort-grip handle would make this brush a fantastic offering for regular use.

 What Else Do I Need To Know About Husky Care?